vuhoangquan/ict167-java/README.md

 # ict167-java
-spagetti java code to read file then calculate average, search by ID, name, sorting
+spagetti java code to read list of student data from txt file in csv format then calculate average, search by ID, name, sorting